Master of Science in Marketing

-Students requiring all/most prerequisite courses may be permitted to enroll in January to take their prerequisite classes during the spring semester, but their application should initially be for the fall semester.
-International students desiring to enroll in the spring semester should have their completed application in by September 15.
-U.S. students desiring spring admission should have their completed applications in by November 1.
-Students desiring to take prerequisite courses in the summer should have their fall applications in by February 1 (international students) or March 15 (U.S. students).
+Students requiring all/most prerequisite courses should enroll in January or June to take their prerequisite classes during the spring or summer semester.
+International students desiring to take prerequisite courses in the spring should have their completed fall application in by September 15.
+U.S. students desiring to take their prerequisite courses in the spring should have their completed applications in by November 1.
+Students desiring to take prerequisite courses in the summer should have their application in by February 1 (international students) or March 15 (U.S. students).

 For additional information about the MS-Marketing program, please read the FAQ.